 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are using abatacept.

 - tell your doctor if you have recently received or are scheduled to receive any vaccines.
-You should not have any vaccinations while you are using abatacept or for 3 months after you stop using abatacept without talking to your doctor.
+You should not have any vaccinations while you are using abatacept or for 3 months after your final dose of abatacept without talking to your doctor.

 What special dietary instructions should I follow?